surbhitt/pn-scrapper/README.md

 **Lib used for automation**

-- Selenium
+- Selenium (assumption is that chrome browser is present on the system, if not the driver in the code needs to be changed to the specific browser)

 **Workflow**

 - Web page contains a div whose data is fetched dynamically
 - XHR call is made to endpoint to receive data filtered based on params
 - This div has id `reg-Projects`, req takes a bit to complete
-- Furthere processing can only take place when the req completes
+- Further processing can only take place when the req completes
 - The resulting div contains an anchor tag containing a unique id
 - Based on the id on clicking the anchor tag another fetch call is made for data
 - A modal opens with a loading state